 This is again, part of Google’s strategy to filter out the nonsense click-bait content and to focus on interesting content that has greater engagement with the people.
 It now considers EAT parameters for content, websites, and creators.
 Hence, you need to inject greater creativity, authority, and credibility into your content than before and not just focus on click bait and ways to con people into clicking your videos or blogs with catchy headlines.

 Build Authoritative Back Links

-You simply can’t afford to have low quality backlinks in 2018.
+You simply can’t afford to have low-quality backlinks in 2018.
 You need to make sure that they’re all trusted and highly ranked in your niche link back to your site.
 They’ll help you improve your rankings and drive referral traffic back to your site.
-You should also remove any low quality or toxic links that harms your site’s rankings.
+You should also remove any low quality or toxic links that harm your site’s rankings.

 Boost Page Speed